albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 This is hard to verify that the two numbers shown are actually the values that were rolled.

 The simplest way to make this example testable is to use objects.
+In a nutshell we will need to create and use [test doubles](https://martinfowler.com/bliki/TestDouble.html) to control and verify that our game is behaving as expected.

 **Refactoring**